jsiegenthaler/hueget/README.md

 # Background
 The existing Philips Hue REST API requires a PUT request to control the Hue lights, groups, sensors and other resources of the Hue system.

-I had a specific use case where i could only use GET requests, so I made a simple API to translate from GET to PUT.
+I had a specific use case where I could only use GET requests, so I made a simple API to translate from GET to PUT.
 It also supports the standard GET command so you can use hueget for both GET and PUT.

-hueget suports controlling lights, groups, sensors and more.
+hueget supports controlling lights, groups, sensors and more.
 A group is a collection of a number of lights, which in the Philips Hue app appears as a room.
 Sensors are devices such as the daylight sensor, the geofence sensor, motion sensors (which include light level and temperature) and switch sensors.

 If you like this tool, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>